Forrai-Zoltan/Resources-for-Writers/index.md

 I'm also a dedicated collector — some might even say a *hoarder*.

 I have a deep love for collecting just about anything. <br>
-(My room is packed to the ceiling with more books than what I can ever read in a lifetime.)
+(My room is packed to the ceiling with more books than what I could ever read in a lifetime.)

 My online habits are not dissimilar. <br>
 On this site, I’m curating and (slowly) organising a backlog of ~~useless~~ *insightful* resources about the **Craft of Writing**.